APPENDICES

 2a

-Jean Adrien married Marie Anaïse, daughter of Dominique Drivon, at the Donaldsonville church, Ascension Parish, in July 1849.
+Jean Adrien married Marie Anaïse, daughter of Dominique Drivon and Anna Duval, at the Donaldsonville church, Ascension Parish, in July 1849.
 Their son Jean Ernest was born in Ascension Parish in April 1852 but died the following June, Louis Joseph Fernand, called Fernand, was born in June 1853 but died at age 10 in June 1863, Paul John Henry was born in July 1856, Charles Maurice in July 1857, Robert in March 1860 but died at age 7 in August 1867, and René Adrien, also called Victorin, was born in November 1862 but died at age 5 months the following April.
 In July 1860, the federal census taker in Ascension Parish counted 8 slaves--5 males and 3 females, all black, ranging in age from 52 years to 3 months, living in 2 houses--on Adrien Chiasson's farm between James Hewitt's plantation, which held 176 slaves, and J. François, a "Negro," who owned 5 slaves, in the parish's Third Ward.

 2b